-Ways of Working: The Ways of Working Program covers indigenous cultural awareness and consists of two half day workshops.
-In 2018 198 people participated in the Ways of Working face-to-face training (ICCF Level 1).
+Ways of Working: The Ways of Working Program covers indigenous cultural awareness and consists of one day workshop.
+In 2019 460 people participated in the Ways of Working face-to-face training (ICCF Level 1).

 On-country Day Trips: Delivering a comprehensive Indigenous Cultural Competency program for staff and students, including the facilitation of on-country activities.
-In 2018 236 staff participated in immersive On-Country tours with Elder in Residence (ICCF Level 2).
+In 2019 45 staff participated in immersive On-Country tours with Elder in Residence (ICCF Level 2).
+Since 2014 a total of 237 staff have enrolled in this unit which is continuing to increase each year.